The Christie Hospital in Withington 'in breach of NHS licence'

 But Mr Hay said there were no concerns about the care it provided.
-The Christie has declined to comment.'No concerns'
+The Christie has declined to comment.

 Mr Hay, managing director of provider regulation at Monitor, said: "The Christie is going through some serious difficulties and our investigation has found concerns with the way the board was operating."